No. 8 TCU rallies again to beat No. 17 K-State for B12 lead

 THE TAKEAWAY

 Kansas State: The Wildcats had won three in a row since a 21-7 home loss Sept.
 17 to Tulane, a team that this week got ranked for the first time since 1998.
 The open date apparently wasn’t enough to heal up the lingering issues for Martinez and the other players.
-Vaughn, who missed the end of the 10-9 win at Iowa State after getting leg-whipped, went to the locker room during the first half at TCU, but returned and had some nifty runs.
+Vaughn, who missed the final few minutes of the 10-9 win at Iowa State after getting leg-whipped, went to the locker room during the first half at TCU, though he did return and had some nifty runs.

 POLL IMPLICATIONS